kevbaldwyn/terra-graph/README.md

 cat graph.txt | terra-graph create
 ```

-This will use the default settings to generate an image called `terra-graph.png` in the location you ran the command
+This will use the default settings to generate an image called `terra-graph.png` in the location you ran the command.

 ### Help